legaspigreek/legaspigreek/README.md

 <h1 align="center">Hi 👋, I'm Greek Legaspi</h1>

-## Feel free to connect with me and explore opportunities where my skills and passion for Technology can make a significant impact to your business.
+Feel free to connect with me to explore opportunities where my skills and passion for technology can make a significant impact on your business.

 _Connect with me_